sampsyo/home/_drafts/toppicks14.md

   For asking the question: What is the *minimum* common memory consistency guarantee that heterogeneous CPU/GPU hybrid systems should enforce?
 Put another way, what is the equivalent to homogeneous multiprocessors' *sequential consistency for race-free programs* baseline?
 I don't agree with all of this paper's answers, but I strongly agree with the question.

-* ["Load Value Approximation for Tackling Massive Data Sets,"][lva] by Joshua San Miguel, Mario Badr, Natalie Enright Jerger.
+* ["Load Value Approximation,"][lva] by Joshua San Miguel, Mario Badr, Natalie Enright Jerger.

   For a thorough design-space exploration that converges on an elegant, effective implementation of approximation.
 Approximate computing is close to my heart and LVA is an exemplary execution.